Brent hits $60 as supply cuts and stimulus hopes boost prices

 The U.S. oil rig count, an early indicator of future output, rose last week to its highest since May, according to energy services firm Baker Hughes Co.
 [RIG/U]

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Florence Tan in Singapore, editing by Louise Heavens
+Reporting by Bozorgmehr Sharafedin in London; Additional reporting by Florence Tan in Singapore; Editing by Louise Heavens and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.